chris-beech-housing/Travelling-Wave-Dynamics-in-Housing-Markets/README.md

 Note that the travelling wave ranks are particularly clean (systematically ordered from ranks one to ten) in both vertical and horizontal dimensions.
 Only with the price per square metre dataset are the ranks so neat and tidy; the paper considers other noisier approaches in more detail.

-Each cycle, the travelling wave follows the cumulative distribution function of the house prices from high to low, and represents the propagation of information down through the distribution, that is, through the market.
+Each cycle, the travelling wave follows the cumulative distribution function of the house prices from high to low, and this represents the propagation of information down through the distribution, that is, through the market.
 The market is very efficient in this respect.

 It is noticeable that the travelling wave reaches the decile with the lowest median price prior to 2008.
 However, the richest areas subsequently saw the fastest growth immediately prior.
 This may have been due to foreign buyers in London, or what Fred Harrison calls the 'winner’s curse' phase.